drizm-team/ng2-canvas-whiteboard/projects/ng-whiteboard/README.md

 # Forked from ng2-canvas-whiteboard

 ## Changelog
+#### v4.2.0 Remove drawing with middle mouse button
+This allows for implementing a dragging mechanism

 #### v4.1.0 Application refactor and custom UI template
 - Updated to Angular 12
 - Added TypeScript strict mode